ginow/react-codevolution/README.md

 1. using .bind(this), every update to the state causes rerender which will create new event handler, causes performance issue, so don't use this approach
 2. onClick={() => this.clickHandler()}, this also has performance issue
 3. Best approach is binding inside constructor

+## List Rendering

+### Index as key

+When to use?

+- List doesn't have a unique id
+- List is static and doesn't change
+- List will never be reordered or filtered